Relationship & Couples Therapy

 Working together, we can look at what old programming and conditioning may be affecting your relationship.
 You will each learn how to better manage and eventually overcome the triggers that keep you from having that close and intimate bond you long for and get back to the love you each deserve.

 Struggling to communicate can be one of the most painful experiences with our most important person(s).
-We all inherit different communication styles and expectations and bring those with us into relationship.
-A deeper understanding can create a more open conversation.
-I will help you look at and understand those differences, as well as help you create new, meaningful ways of engaging that are true and right for your relationship.
+We all inherit different communication styles and expectations and bring those with us into relationships.
+This is especially true in relationships with different neurotypes (ADHD, Autistic, Allistic, etc.) A deeper understanding can create a more open conversation.
+I will help you uncover and understand those differences, as well as help you create new, meaningful ways of engaging that are true and right for your relationship.

 A new relationship is such an exciting, and sometimes scary, experience.
 Maybe you've struggled in the past and want to make sure you "do it right" this time around.
 Maybe you like to create an intentional and conscious relationship with your partner, and want extra support during that creating, now that the shiny has dimmed and the realities of being together are settling in.
 Wherever you are, I can help support your relationship blossom or decide how to maintain or let go of the bloom.